The Web Planet: Plot

 The TARDIS is forced to land on a planet which the First Doctor (William Hartnell) recognises as Vortis, but he is puzzled by the presence of several moons around the normally moonless planet.
 A force acting through Barbara Wright's (Jacqueline Hill) gold bracelet draws her outside, leaving Vicki (Maureen O'Brien) alone.
 The TARDIS is pulled by an unseen force across the planet surface.
-Barbara is drawn into a trio of the butterfly-like Menoptra who free her of the trance by removing the bracelet.
+Barbara is drawn into a trio of the moth-like Menoptra who free her of the trance by removing the bracelet.
 She escapes but is captured by the ant-like Zarbi who use her to find the Menoptra.
 The Zarbi take Barbara and Hrostar (Arne Gordon), a Menoptra, to the Crater of Needles to drop vegetation into acid rivers which feed the Animus (voiced by Catherine Fleming).

 The Zarbi take the Doctor and Ian Chesterton (William Russell) to the Carsinome where they find Vicki and the TARDIS.
 The Animus forces the Doctor to help track down the Menoptra invasion force.
 Ian escapes and meets a Menoptra called Vrestin (Roslyn de Winter).
 He learns the Menoptra and the Zarbi are native to the planet.
 The Animus has taken control of the planet, and the Menoptra have fled to one of the moons that the Animus has pulled into orbit.
 The Doctor accidentally reveals the Menoptra spearhead plan to land near the Crater of Needles, giving the Animus the opportunity to ambush them.
 Ian and Vrestin meet the Optera, descendants of the Menoptra who fled underground, and convince them to help fight the Animus, digging upwards beneath the Carsinome.

 At the Crater of Needles, Barbara and Hrostar fail in their attempt to warn the Menoptra and the spearhead is massacred.
 The Doctor deduces that the Animus uses gold to channel its mesmerising force and counteracts it to control a Zarbi and escape with Vicki.
 They meet Barbara and the Menoptra and devise a plan to attack the Carsinome.
 The Doctor and Vicki are taken by the Zarbi to the Animus, a great spider-like creature.
 Barbara and the Menoptra attack the Carsinome from outside while Ian, Vrestin, and the Optera reach the Animus from below.
 They defeat the Animus with the Isoptope, a cell-destroying weapon devised by the Menoptra.
 The Zarbi return to their docile state, and the planet turns to its purer state.
 The Doctor and his companions leave in the TARDIS, and the creatures of Vortis promise to tell stories of their saviours.